-When you don't grow up with smell, aroma and taste of dishes of certain part of the world and you get introduced later in early adult life and actually start to love and appreciate it as an adult, you have to do some digging around to see where it's coming from, how it got its name, what are the alternatives, if the ingredients are available in stores est., so I do read every single day about food around the world and teaching my kids too.
-It is like a big unsolved mystery to me that I just have to solve it by learning more.
+When you don't grow up with smell, aroma and taste of dishes of certain part of the world and you get introduced later in early adult life and actually start to love and appreciate it as an adult, you have to do some digging around to see where it's coming from, how it got its name, what are the alternatives, if the ingredients are available in stores etc., so I do read every single day about food around the world and teaching my kids too.
+It's like a big unsolved mystery to me that I just have to solve it by learning more.
 Not only that I focus my brain on the recipe, culture, or tradition but on a language too.
 Without bragging I have to say that I am pretty hard working blogger.

-I wish that I traveled throughout beautiful Korea and had many questions answered, instead I have to spend many hours reading from people, locals and foreigners with different experiences about...well, everything and eat in local Korean restaurants to develop the taste at least for a moment.
+I wish that I traveled throughout beautiful Korea and had many questions answered, instead I have to spend many hours reading from people with different experiences about...well, everything and eat in local Korean restaurants to develop the taste at least for a moment.
 I cannot saddle reading just one experience, but let's say over 100 videos, blogs and articles, so I can write, cook and have literally virtual experience myself.
 Same goes for Japanese or Chinese, I order the dish if available to see how it truly taste before making it myself.

 The best thing about bibimbap is that you don't have to keep it "traditional", any leftover veggies and meat can be used, and if you are vegetarian than tofu or mushrooms can be substitute for meat.

 I was planing to make this dish in Hot pot stone dish or dolsot the way they serve it in the restaurants, but the lady in the Int' store took two last bowls in front of me so I used this beautiful red bowl.
 Most commonly in the Korean households it's served or presented in metal bowls.